parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 In that same article, I point out:

 <blockquote>
 Programmers are curious beasts, which is normally a good thing.
 However, watch out that they don't find new technology X and demand to use it because "it's so cool."
-At the same time, don't let management force X on you to make your software buzzword compliant.
+At the same time, don't let management force X on you to make your software buzzword compliant. [give epicentric story.]
 </blockquote>

 Zef's advice: *go and build amazing applications.
 Build them with the most boring technology you can find.
 The stuff that has been in use for years and years.*